Do you have a concern about a Health Licensing Office licensee or authorization holder?

 Disciplinary action begins with a notice from the office, which states the alleged violation(s) and penalties.
 This information becomes a public record.

 Until a final order is issued, HLO staff will not disclose specific information related to any investigation.
 If information related to a complaint is requested, it must be made through a public records request.
+The process to submit a public records request can be found on the HLO public records request webpage.

 Disciplinary actions may include civil penalties, which may include, but aren't limited to, fines up to a maximum of $5,000, and suspension or revocation of a practitioner's authorization (license, certification or registration) to provide services.
 HLO may also require additional education to assist the license holder with compliance issues, or any combination of the sanctions listed.